-- (i) Note the Company's Annual Report and Financial Statements for the year ended 31 December 2021 as set out in the exempt annex at Part 2 of this agenda; - (ii) Acknowledge receipt of the Company's Annual Report and Financial Statements for the year ended 31 December 2021 and direct the Council's Board Representatives to approve them; - (iii) Authorise the Council's Board Representatives to approve the re-appointment of Moore Kingston Smith LLP as auditor for the Company for the year to 31 December 2022; and - (iv) Authorise the Council's Board Representatives to fix the auditors' remuneration for the year to 31 December 2022, as set out in the exempt Part 2 of this agenda.
+- 1. Receive and review the Company's Annual Report and Financial Statements for the year ended 31 December 2021 as set out in the exempt, Annex 1, at Part 2 of this agenda and direct the Council's Board Representatives to approve them: - 2.
+Authorise the Council's Board Representatives to the Company to approve the re-appointment of Moore Kingston Smith LLP as auditor for the Company for the year to 31 December 2022; and - 3.
+Authorise the Council's Board Representatives to the Company to fix the auditors' remuneration for the year to 31 December 2022, as set out in the exempt, Annex 2, Part 2 of this agenda.